 Learning-based control methods have shown successful applications in complex robotic systems~\cite{pierson2017deep}.
-Of wide applicability is imitation learning\cite{argall2009survey, fang2019survey, le2022survey, bojarski2016end}, which only requires expert demonstrations that are easy to collect at scale.
+Of wide applicability is imitation learning\cite{argall2009survey, fang2019survey, le2022survey, bojarski2016end}, which only requires expert demonstrations which are easy to collect at scale.
 Among various imitation learning techniques, interactive methods such as DAgger~\cite{ross2011reduction} and Human-Gated DAgger (HG-DAgger)~\cite{kelly2019hg} are increasingly popular as they can address the covariate shift and compounding error induced by naive behaviour cloning~\cite{ross2010efficient}.

-Interactive imitation learning~\cite{ross2011reduction, zhang2016query, menda2019ensembledagger, kelly2019hg, hoque2021lazydagger, hoque2021thriftydagger} essentially involves expert feedback intermittently during novice policy training.
+Interactive imitation learning (IL)~\cite{ross2011reduction, zhang2016query, menda2019ensembledagger, kelly2019hg, hoque2021lazydagger, hoque2021thriftydagger} essentially involves expert feedback intermittently during novice policy training.
 For example, DAgger trains the novice using a mixture labels from expert policy and novice policy.
 In order to learn a more effective policy from human expert, HG-DAgger extends DAgger by introducing a human gated function to decide when expert should take over.
 Robot-gated methods, such as SafeDAgger~\cite{zhang2016query}, allow the robot to actively query the human expert and request interventions only when necessary.
-Nevertheless, to the best of our knowledge, all interactive methods have two key assumptions: \begin{enumerate} \item expert demonstration is perfect; and \item all demonstrations are from single expert. \end{enumerate} The first assumption can barely hold in reality, since human expert usually make mistakes.
-For example, over 323 reportable human-driven vehicle crashes occurred each day in 2021 in the state of Pennsylvania~\cite{penndot}.
-It further reports that driver error accounts for $85\%$-$90\%$ of all traffic crashes, which implies that human experts are often unreliable in terms of driving.
+Nevertheless, interactive IL methods generally have two key assumptions: \begin{enumerate} \item expert demonstration is perfect; and \item all demonstrations are from a single expert. \end{enumerate} The first assumption seldom holds in reality, since human expert usually make mistakes.
+For example, in 2021, over 323 human-driven vehicle crashes occurred each day in the state of Pennsylvania~\cite{penndot}.
+Driver error accounted for over $85\%$ of all traffic crashes, which implies that human experts are sometimes unreliable as drivers.